1757 - French invasion of Hanover – French advance in Westphalia

 - Cumberland retired towards Hameln.

-- La Motte, fearing to be cut from Magdeburg, left the Allied army with the Prussian Contingent and marched by Wolfenbüttel towards Magdeburg.
+- La Motte, fearing to he would cut off from Magdeburg, left the Allied army with the Prussian Contingent and marched by Wolfenbüttel towards Magdeburg.

 On July 12